bswap-eng/ethereum-package/README.md

   # This mnemonic will a) be used to create keystores for all the types of validators that we have and b) be used to generate a CL genesis.ssz that has the children
   # validator keys already preregistered as validators
   preregistered_validator_keys_mnemonic: "giant issue aisle success illegal bike spike question tent bar rely arctic volcano long crawl hungry vocal artwork sniff fantasy very lucky have athlete"
+  # The number of pre-registered validators for genesis.
+If 0 or not specified then the value will be calculated from the participants
+  preregistered_validator_count: 0
   # How long you want the network to wait before starting up
   genesis_delay: 120